Mike Rinder: Awards and charitable work

-In 2018, Rinder co-founded The Aftermath Foundation, a nonprofit which helps people escape from Scientology, and connects former Sea Org members with housing, work and other support upon leaving the church.
+In 2018, Rinder co-founded The Aftermath Foundation, a nonprofit which helps people escape from Scientology, and connects former Sea Org members with housing, work and other support upon leaving the Church.
 He was a board member of the Foundation.
 After his death, the board unanimously agreed to change the name in his honor to The Michael J. Rinder Aftermath Foundation.

 Rinder was co-executive producer of the show Leah Remini: Scientology and the Aftermath in 2019 and 2020 when the show was nominated for the Emmy Awards, winning an Emmy for Outstanding Hosted Nonfiction Series Or Special – 2020.

 In 2019, CHILD USA awarded Rinder and Leah Remini the Barbara Blaine Trailblazer Award for having "taken a brave, public stand for justice and given voice to many of Scientology's victims."
 Rinder sat on the CHILD USA board of directors where he helped to "[change] the laws in numerous states across the US with legislation enacted to make it possible for victims to pursue their day in court."

 Personal life and death

-Rinder had two children with his first wife Cathy, daughter Taryn and son Benjamin.
+Rinder had two children with his first wife, Cathy; daughter Taryn and son Benjamin.
 A second daughter died shortly after her birth in 1982.
-In 2012, his partner, Christie King Collbran, gave birth to the couple's son.
-In 2013, Rinder and Christie married, and he became stepfather to her older son.
+In 2012, his wife, Christie King Collbran, gave birth to the couple's son.
+In 2013, Rinder and Christie married and he became stepfather to her older son.
 According to his blog, he last lived in Palm Harbor, Florida, with his wife, son and stepson.

 In June 2023, it was announced that Rinder had developed advanced esophageal cancer.
 He died from cancer at a Palm Harbor hospice facility, on January 5, 2025, at the age of 69.
 Tracey McManus, who covered Scientology for the Tampa Bay Times (2015–2024), said that Rinder was "an invaluable resource for journalists" and that "with Mike's death, the world lost institutional knowledge about a secretive organization that continues to impact people's lives.
 But he leaves a legacy that will continue to play a role in the understanding of Scientology for decades to come."